Nvidia to resume sales of highly desired AI computer chips to China

 Restrictions on sales of advanced chips to China have been central to the AI race between the world's two largest economic powers, but such controls are also controversial.
 Proponents argue that these restrictions are necessary to slow China down enough to allow U.S. companies to keep their lead.
 Meanwhile, opponents say the export controls have loopholes — and could still spur innovation.
 The emergence of China's DeepSeek AI chatbot in January particularly renewed concerns over how China might use advanced chips to help develop its own AI capabilities.

-In April, just months after Trump took office, the White House announced that it would restrict sales of Nvidia's H20 chips to China — as well as MI308 chips from rival chipmaker Advanced Micro Devices.
+In April, the White House announced that it would restrict sales of Nvidia's H20 chips to China — as well as MI308 chips from rival chipmaker Advanced Micro Devices — with the Trump administration again citing national security.

 Just last week, Sens.
 Elizabeth Warren and Jim Banks wrote a letter to Huang noting that the hardware powering advanced AI “is of immense strategic importance" — and again warned that this kind of technology could be used to accelerate Beijing’s effort to modernize its military if exported freely.
 U.S. lawmakers have also proposed that chips subject to export controls should be tracked, to ensure they don’t end up in the wrong places.